-The Soldier’s Memorial Chapel is located at Fort Carson in Colorado Springs, Colorado.
-Fort Carson is the home to the 4th Infantry Division which is currently celebrating their 100th anniversary.
-The 4th Infantry Division is one of the divisions that fought in WWII on D-Day and has a very proud history.
+The Soldier’s Memorial Chapel is located at Fort Carson in Colorado.
+Fort Carson is home to the 4th Infantry Division, who recently celebrated their 100th anniversary.
+The 4th Infantry Division is one of the divisions that fought in WWII on D-Day, and it has a very proud history.

 The beautifully designed stained glass windows were created for the chapel in 1967.
-Several years later, plexiglass was installed on the exterior of the windows to aid in damage prevention.
+Several years later, Plexiglas was installed on the exterior of the windows to aid in damage prevention.
 In 2018, the chapel experienced a severe hailstorm that caused significant damage to its stained glass windows.
-The large hail actually bent the plexiglass inwards, cracking the stained glass panels it was meant to protect.
-About 27 pieces of handpainted glass were either smashed or cracked during this storm.
+The large hail actually bent the Plexiglas inwards, cracking the stained glass panels it was meant to protect.
+About 27 pieces of hand-painted glass were either smashed or cracked during this storm.

-After matching the base glass color to the original pieces, we replicated the painting techniques of the original artists that initially created these stained glass windows in 1967.
-Our incredible artists were able to perfectly replicate the color, design, and the brush stroke technique used.
+After matching the base glass color to the original pieces, we replicated the painting techniques of the original artists that created these stained glass windows in 1967.
+Our incredible artists were able to perfectly replicate the color, design, and the brushstroke technique used.

 When repairing these painted glass windows, conservation of the original artwork was our first priority.
-While most pieces were smashed beyond repair, there were a few important pieces that we were able to cut out only the damaged parts.
+While most pieces were smashed beyond repair, there were a few important pieces that we were able to save.
 Rather than replacing the entire painted glass segment, we were able to add lead lines and only replace the cracked parts.
 We succeeded in keeping significant parts of the original painted glass intact.

 When we returned to the chapel six weeks later to install the replacement painted glass pieces, we were able to successfully repair the lead around the glass as well.
 With all the lead repaired and painted glass restored, it is impossible to tell that the windows were ever damaged in the first place.